LS2D/LS2D/README.md

     import sys
     sys.path.append('/path/to/LS2D')

+You will have to manually install the dependencies with `pip install numpy scipy netCDF4 matplotlib cdsapi`.

 ### Usage

-An example script is provided in `examples/example_1.py`, which downloads the ERA5 data, calculates the initial conditions and large scale forcings, and creates an example plot.
+Some examples are provided at https://github.com/LS2D/LS2D/tree/main/examples.
+The script `example_1.py` downloads the ERA5 data, calculates the initial conditions and large scale forcings, and creates an example plot.

 The examples directory also contains example cases for:
 - MicroHH (https://github.com/microhh/microhh)